Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

-We empirically select the values of the parameters $\alpha$ and $\beta$ through a tuning process. \footnote{The fine-tuning performed in this paper is not the hyperparameter fine-tuning of model training.}.
+We empirically select the values of the parameters $\alpha$ and $\beta$ through a tuning process.
 We observe the pruning of those multi-class models like MNIST and CIFAR-10 is more sensitive to their values compared with binary classification models.
-We also find that $\alpha=0.75$ suits the models that use ReLU as activation, and $\alpha=0.05$ suits those sigmoid models.
-The reason for such difference lies in the importance of $L_1$-norm of pruning impact on the output layer.
-As the sigmoid activation function always tends to converge to a fixed interval, different sampling decision does not make much difference in the $L_1$-norm of cumulative pruning impact at the output layer.
-Thus, we give more weight to the entropy when pruning sigmoid models.
-Our experiments run on an Ubuntu 20.04 LTS machine with an 8-core Intel CPU (2.9GHz Core (TM) i7-10700F), 64GB RAM and an NVIDIA GeForce RTX 3060Ti GPU.
+As the result, we find that $\alpha=0.75$ and $\beta=0.25$ suits all the tested models, because these models use ReLU activation where the $L_1$-norm of pruning impact plays a more important role than entropy.
+Our experiments run on an 8-core Intel CPU (2.9GHz Core (TM) i7-10700F), 64GB RAM and an NVIDIA GeForce RTX 3060Ti GPU.